-Look at at that great color.
+Also, look at at that great color!
 And yes, the skin is crispy.
 Even if you’re trying to avoid fat, I double-dog dare you to not at least try a piece of the skin.
 For something different, try my beer can cabbage on the Big Easy.
 It’s different for sure!

 Honey Brown Beer Can Chicken on the Char-Broil Big Easy

 - Combine the remaining ingredients except for the beer.
 Reserve 1 teaspoon of the mixture.
 Sprinkle the remaining seasoning onto the chicken.